sedaprotocol/seda-chain/README.md

 - Individuals aiming to connect to an [external node](#linking-to-an-external-node) with SEDA.
 - Those who wish to establish their own node and/or set up the node as a validator.

 `sedad` is the command-line tool for interfacing, or CLI for short, with the SEDA blockchain.
-You can check out the installation instructions [here](#installation).
+You can check out the installation instructions [here](#installation) or see the Docker instructions [here](#running-the-node-yourself-dockerized).

 Now, you're all set to engage with the SEDA blockchain via an external node.
 For a rundown of commands, type `sedad --help`.
 For in-depth info on a particular command, add the `--help` flag, for example: